jsowkw1/Design-of-analysis/README.md

-# 🧠 Algorithm Project — Pair 4: Heap Data Structures
+# Algorithm Project — Pair 4: Heap Data Structures

 **Student A:** MinHeap Implementation (decrease-key, merge)
 **Student B:** MaxHeap Implementation (increase-key, extract-max)

 ---

-## 📄 Peer Analysis Report — MinHeap (by Student A)
+## Peer Analysis Report — MinHeap (by Student A)

 **Reviewer:** Student B
 **Analyzed file:** `MinHeap.java`
 **Supporting class:** `PerformanceTracker.java`

 ---

-### 1️⃣ Algorithm Overview
+### 1. Algorithm Overview

-The implementation is a **Min-Heap** data structure that maintains a complete binary tree, ensuring that each parent node is smaller than its children.
-The smallest element is always stored at the root (`heap[0]`).
+The implementation represents a Min-Heap data structure based on a complete binary tree, where each parent node is smaller than its children.
+The minimum element is always located at the root (`heap[0]`).

 **Implemented operations:**
 - `insert(int key)`